patrickfrey/mewa/doc/tutorial.md

 -- Global variables
 localDefinitionContext = 0	-- Context type of local definitions
-seekContextKey = "seekctx"	-- Key for context types defined for a scope callableEnvKey = "env"		-- Key for current callable environment typeDescriptionMap = {}		-- Map of type ids to their description referenceTypeMap = {}		-- Map of value type ids to their reference type if it exists
+seekContextKey = "seekctx"	-- Key for seek context types defined for a scope callableEnvKey = "env"		-- Key for current callable environment typeDescriptionMap = {}		-- Map of type ids to their description referenceTypeMap = {}		-- Map of value type ids to their reference type if it exists